-Cash and Cash Equivalents Compared to Current Liabilities - 2005
+■ Cash & Cash Equivalents ■ Current Liabilities

 The quick ratio is another, more conservative, measure of the VI's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
 This ratio measures only the General Fund and business-type activities of the Enterprise Funds, the VI's primary operating funds.